wallacebrf/Synology-to-TrueNAS/README.md

 The real question is what is the actual performance difference with using ARC, L2ARC, SLOG etc, and unfortunately that is not always easy to answer as it depends on your usage patterns.

-Many people moving from a Synology should be able to comfortably use TrueNAS with ZFS on systems with 32GB of RAM depedning on the number of apps or virtual machines being used.
+Many people moving from a Synology should be able to comfortably use TrueNAS with ZFS on systems with 32GB of RAM depending on the number of apps or virtual machines being used.
 The system will run fine, but may not possibly be at the maximum performance it could otherwise achieve.

 More useful information can be found here <a href="https://www.45drives.com/community/articles/zfs-caching/">45 Drive ZFS Caching Discussion</a>

 ## 4.)
 Change TrueNAS GUI Port settings
 <div id="Change_TrueNAS_GUI_Port_settings"></div>

-This section is not required if you are not planning to host any web services on your TrueNAS like one would do with Synology's "Web STation" package.
+This section is not required if you are not planning to host any web services on your TrueNAS like one would do with Synology's "Web Station" package.
 I am using my TrueNAS system to host my internal web pages and so I need to free up the ports 80 and 443 used by the TrueNAS GUI by default.
 Since I am moving from Synology I am already very used to using ports 5000 and 5001, so I decided to use those same ports with TrueNAS.

 - `System --> General Settings --> GUI --> Settings`
 - Change Web Interface HTTP Port from 80 to 5000